 We can’t even begin talking about this fan’s features without first discussing its striking looks.
 This fan looks like it is designed for an industrial building site, and although Stanley produce most of their products for that market, we have heard of many using this industrial look fan in their homes with great effect.

-This fan has three speed settings, but even the lowest one is pretty damn powerful.
+This Stanley Fan has three speed settings, but even the lowest one is pretty damn powerful.
 It has a rugged carry handle, so you can easily move it from room to room.

 Great safety features